muratk3n/thirdwave/en/tweets/2019/week42.md

-transition to post-empire, food-style-fashion economy (as in Italy) should have happened already, wholesale, but partly the country is stil old Rome, looking for genocide, expansion, etc. Timescale on that part needs to be sped up - or culturally removed.
+transition to post-empire, food-style-fashion economy (as in Italy) should have happened already, wholesale, but partly the country is stil old Rome, looking for genocide, expansion, etc. Timescale on that part needs to be sped up - or its culture removed.

 *2019-10-12 19:48:28*